 - Students are responsible for making sure that they will complete their degree requirements.
 This includes meeting both academic and administrative requirements set by the major and outlined in this manual.
 Faculty and other professionals will make every effort to guide you toward completion of all requirements, but the ultimate responsibility for satisfying these requirements is yours.
 You are responsible for being aware of the requirements, for meeting with your advisor to discuss your progress on a regular basis, and for asking questions about information that is not clear to you.

 - Students are responsible for familiarizing themselves with the information in the academic handbook.
 Failure to read this handbook will not excuse you from the responsibility to abide by the rules and procedures contained within it.
-If you would like to file an exception to any College rule or procedure, you must submit a petition CLAS Academic Programs and Student Development.
+If you would like to file an exception to any College rule or procedure, you must submit a petition CLAS Undergraduate Programs.
 Exceptions may be approved or denied.